rucio/rucio/doc/rucio-server.md

 (Checkme: file permissions?)

-For certificate based authentication, also get a personal certificate (or export the one you have) and make sure it is saved as
+For certificate-based authentication, also get a personal certificate (or export the one you have) and make sure it is saved on the system where the client will run as

 	 $HOME/.globus/usercert.pem and
 	 $HOME/.globus/userkey.pem